-Our vision includes collecting donations of healthcare equipment and medical supplies within the United States, for distribution to various Ethiopian clinics and hospital facilities in need.
-By working in partnership with various hospitals, universities and other pioneering health personnel and organizations -- our goal is to discover and implement improved training opportunities, and innovative patient care solutions.
+Our vision includes collecting donations of healthcare equipment and medical supplies, for distribution to the LHEM Clinic and other hospital facilities in need.
+By working in partnership with various charities, universities and other pioneering health personnel and organizations -- our goal is to discover and implement improved training opportunities, and innovative patient care solutions.
 As we serve to help generate more modern medical care facilities throughout Ethiopia, we aim to improve the QUALITY AND AVAILABILITY of vital healthcare services offered, as well as better the existing training and working conditions for local Ethiopian medical personnel.

 The world is changed by your example...

 All donations, BIG and small, will help us tremendously in this effort.